 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- an unusual or allergic reaction to tramadol, codeine, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to tramadol, other medications, foods, dyes, or preservatives

-Take this medicine by mouth with a full glass of water.
+Take this medication by mouth with a full glass of water.
 Follow the directions on the prescription label.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
-Do not take your medicine more often than directed.
+Do not take your medication more often than directed.